Pattiqus/6Week-6-Weather-Dashboard/README.md

 The application works by first requesting the user to allow location data through the browser.
 This will then display the weather information for the current city which includes
     - Location
+    - Weather Icon
     - Temperature (C)
     - Wind Speed
     - Humidity
-    UV Index
+    - UV Index

-Using moment.js & Javascript the page dynamically changes the colours of the input rows based upon the time.
-This highlights past , current and future tasks witha  grey, red & green hue respectivally.
+Information forcast for the next 5 days is also displayed.

+If the user does not allow then nothing is displayed.

+The above data can also be obtained for any city by putting the city name and country code into the form and submitting.

 <br/>
 <br/>